marquesm91/react-netflix/README.md

 * Make use of Redux to a better state management
 * Implement another carousel to have a better way to apply style
 * Improve responsiveness to be mobile friendly
+* Handle errors and show a friendly message when search results are null